Singing Voice Data Scaling-up: An Introduction to ACE-Opencpop and ACE-KiSing: The Corpora

 \subsection{ACE-Opencpop}

 The ACE-Opencpop corpus is derived from the 5.2-hour Opencpop benchmark~\cite{wang22b_interspeech} and inherits its song list.
-We employ the MIDI music scores from the benchmark, adhering to the data curation stages delineated in Section~\ref{ssec: curation process}.
-The voices in ACE-Opencpop are organized by song, with the capability for segmentation aligning with the original Opencpop dataset's configuration.
+We employ the MIDI music scores from the benchmark, adhering to the data curation stages described in Section~\ref{ssec: curation process}.
+The voices in ACE-Opencpop are presented at song level (each song has a corresponding waveform), with the capability for segmentation aligning with the original Opencpop dataset's configuration.
 Owing to the utilization of identical music scores, ACE-Opencpop exhibits the same statistical characteristics as the original Opencpop, including song duration, pitch distribution, and phonetic (phone) distribution.